EricDeiman/titania/readme.md

 Now, without further ado, introducing...

 # Titania
-Since this language is a follow-up to Oberon, and in the play he's married to Titania, that's the name I'll use.
-One of the things I liked about Pascal is having sections for various constructs.
+Since I consider this language a follow-up to Oberon, and in folklore he's married to Titania, that's the name I chose.
+One of the things I like about Pascal is having sections for various constructs.
 One of the things I don't like about Pascal is the distinction between procedures and functions.
 So, Titania has sections and not procedures.